Utah

 Cross State Licensing

-An out-of-state physician may practice without a Utah license if:
+An individual engaging in the practice of medicine may practice without a Utah license if:

 • The services are rendered as a public service and for a noncommercial purpose;